Taking Your Fraud Control to the Next Level

 If your company acts like most financially-concerned businesses, you’ve already implemented at least some internal controls to uncover and prevent fraud within your expense system.

 Maybe you’ve tied spend limits to your purchasing cards.
-Or, perhaps you are restricting use on specific Merchant Category Codes.
+Or, perhaps you are restricting use on specific merchant category codes (MCCs).

 But while these steps are all important and useful, are your current controls enough?
 Upon closer examination, you might find more ways to improve your program’s fraud detection and take it to the next level.